casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 The ``transfer`` command below demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.

+You can use the optional ``transfer-id`` field in the request to tag the transaction and to correlate it to your back-end storage.
+For example, you might store transactions in a database in a Transaction table.
+The primary key of this table could be a TransactionID.
+You can set the ``transfer-id`` in the transfer request below to be the TransactionID from your database table.
+This way you can use the optional ``transfer-id`` field to identify and track transactions in your platform.

+**Note**: ``transfer-id`` is a ``u64`` field and can be set using the optional ``--transfer-id`` flag in the example command below.

 **Important request fields:**

 - ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned